naecoyes/BurpGPTProMax/README.md

 ## Features

-- Adds a `passive scan check`, allowing users to submit `HTTP` data to an `OpenAI`-controlled `GPT model` for analysis through a `placeholder` system.
+- Adds a `passive scan check`, allowing users to submit `HTTP` data to various `LLM providers` for analysis through a `placeholder` system.
+- Supports multiple `LLM providers` including `OpenAI`, `Google Gemini`, `ModelScope`, `OpenRouter`, and local models, providing flexibility in choosing the AI service that best suits your needs.
-- Leverages the power of `OpenAI's GPT models` to conduct comprehensive traffic analysis, enabling detection of various issues beyond just security vulnerabilities in scanned applications.
+- Leverages the power of various `LLM models` to conduct comprehensive traffic analysis, enabling detection of various issues beyond just security vulnerabilities in scanned applications.
-- Enables granular control over the number of `GPT tokens` used in the analysis by allowing for precise adjustments of the `maximum prompt length`.
+- Enables granular control over the number of `LLM tokens` used in the analysis by allowing for precise adjustments of the `maximum prompt length`.
-- Offers users multiple `OpenAI models` to choose from, allowing them to select the one that best suits their needs.
-- Empowers users to customise `prompts` and unleash limitless possibilities for interacting with `OpenAI models`.
+- Empowers users to customise `prompts` and unleash limitless possibilities for interacting with `LLM models`.
 Browse through the [Example Use Cases](#example-use-cases) for inspiration.
 - Integrates with `Burp Suite`, providing all native features for pre- and post-processing, including displaying analysis results directly within the Burp UI for efficient analysis.
-- Provides troubleshooting functionality via the native `Burp Event Log`, enabling users to quickly resolve communication issues with the `OpenAI API`.
+- Provides troubleshooting functionality via the native `Burp Event Log`, enabling users to quickly resolve communication issues with the `LLM APIs`.
+- Logs detailed information about HTTP requests being analyzed and API communications with LLM providers for better visibility into the extension's operation.

 ## Requirements